Check-in begins at 8 a.m. on the first day of the Academy, so all participants must arrive no later than the Sunday

-Many participants have been very resourceful in creating opportunities to raise funds for their travel expenses in their own communities.
+Many participants have been very resourceful in creating opportunities to raise funds from within their own communities for their travel and housing expenses .
 Among these are soliciting a scholarship foundation in their hometown, asking members of their social organizations, presenting house concerts, or creating YouTube and crowdfunding opportunities.
 We are happy to provide you with any information that you might need to fulfill one or more of these endeavors.
 Additionally, organizations such as Early Music America (earlymusicamerica.org) offer travel grants for summer study programs.

 Steven Lehning, ABS Artistic Administrator, will consult with the individual faculty members about repertoire assignments.
 In addition to major works (including Bach's Mass in B Minor), you will be assigned a number of chamber works.
 All of this music will be mailed June 1, so the ABS office will be sending an email to you in May asking for a mailing address that will be valid from June 1 through June 15.
 By the time you arrive at the end of July, there will also be digital copies available for you to study (these files will include scores as well as individual parts).
 At the conclusion of the Academy, parts for the large works must be returned, but the chamber music copies will be yours to keep.

 Every participant will receive a ticket request form prior to your arrival in San Francisco.
 Participants are eligible for one complimentary ticket (for themselves) to every performance in which they are not performing.

 Letters of recommendation should come from professionals who can thoughtfully comment on your musical abilities with appropriate acumen.
 Choose, if possible, a professional in the field who knows your current level of playing or singing, and who functions in a supervisory (or directorial) role.